Large genus bounds for the distribution of triangulated surfaces in moduli space

-\begin{proof}[Proof of \cref{triangulated disk vs triangulated hyp disk}] We already have shown that there exists a $C$-quasiconformal map $TD_d\to \overline{\mathbb{D}}$ which is a scaling map on the boundary.
-To show \cref{triangulated disk vs triangulated hyp disk}, it suffices to construct a $C$-quasiconformal map $TH_d\to \overline{\mathbb{D}}$ that is a scaling map on the boundary.
+\begin{proof}[Proof of \cref{triangulated disk vs triangulated hyp disk}] We already have shown that there exists a $C$-quasiconformal map which is a scaling map on the boundary.
+To show \cref{triangulated disk vs triangulated hyp disk}, it suffices to construct a $C$-quasiconformal map that is a scaling map on the boundary.
 We do this inductively as follows.
 First, by \cref{annulus vs tri annulus}, $TA_1$ admits a $C$-quasiconformal map to the annulus $A(r_1,1)$ which is a scaling map on the boundary.
 Then $TA_2$ admits a $C$-quasiconformal map to the annulus $A(r_1r_2, r_1 )$ which is a scaling map on the boundary.
 In general, for $i\in \{1,...,k-1\}$, $TA_i$ admits a $C$-quasiconformal map to the annulus $A(r_1...r_i,r_1...r_{i-1})$ which is scaling on the boundary.
 Finally, by \cref{tri disk vs disk} $TA_k$ (which is a triangulated disk) admits a $C$-quasiconformal map to the Euclidean disk of radius $r_1...r_{k-1}$ which is a scaling map on the boundary.
 These maps (after possible rotations) glue together to give the desired map $TH_d\to \overline{\mathbb{D}}$. \end{proof}

 \begin{proof}[Proof of \cref{bounded degree surface}] First, we replace $S$ with a surface $S_1$ in $\Tri{g}{16T}$ which is the $4$-subdivision of $S$ rescaled.
 Then we may replace the closed star around every vertex in $S_1$ of degree $d$ greater than $7$ (which is a copy of $TD_d$) by $TH_d$ to obtain a triangulated surface $S_2$.
 (These closed stars are all disjoint.)
-Then, take the rescaled $3$-subdivision of $S_2$ to obtain $B(S)$, a genus $g$ triangulated surface with at most $\sigma T$ triangles, for a constant $\sigma$ independent of $T$ and $g$.
-The marking on $B(S)$ is obtained from the marking on $S$.
+Then, take the rescaled $5$-subdivision of $S_2$ to obtain $B(S)$, a genus $g$ triangulated surface with at most $\sigma T$ triangles, for a constant $\sigma$ independent of $T$ and $g$.
 By construction, conditions 2 and 3 in the statement of \cref{bounded degree surface} are satisfied.
 Applying \cref{triangulated disk vs triangulated hyp disk} for each triangulated disk replacement and gluing, we have a $C$-quasiconformal map $f:S\to S_2$, and $S_2$ is naturally conformally equivalent to $B(S)$.
 This shows condition 1 in the statement of \cref{bounded degree surface}.